thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Saturday, 29 October 2022
+### Daily Rundown on Sunday, 30 October 2022

-- The average temperature today is 17.97˚C;
+- The average temperature today is 14.59˚C;
-- With highs of 18.96˚C and lows of 10.96˚C.
+- With highs of 15.01˚C and lows of 11.09˚C.
 - You can expect light rain for the day.

 <!-- weather_marker ends -->